Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Related Work

 Several recent works have also begun to develop techniques for data that are not only high-dimensional but also have heteroscedastic noise, which is common in modern settings.
 Indeed, the network data we consider are heteroscedastic because the variances of the Bernoulli entries in the adjacency matrix are functions of the corresponding edge probabilities.
 The same occurs in general for Bernoulli or Poisson data, which are common in modern binary and count data.
 Moreover, heteroscedastic noise arises naturally in the modern setting where datasets are formed by combining data from multiple sources that may differ in their level of quality.
 Methods developed for homoscedastic noise can degrade dramatically when the noise is heteroscedastic, motivating the need for new methods tailored to heteroscedastic settings.
 For example, heteroscedasticity in the noise can significantly degrade the quality of the eigenvectors of the sample covariance matrix, and a number of recent works study how to appropriately modify PCA to improve its performance~\cite{zhang2022hpa,leeb2021oss,leeb2021mdf,hong2016tat,hong2018asymptotic,hong2023owp,hong2021hpp,gilman2025shp,cavazos2025asl}.

-Noise heteroscedasticity can also significantly impact rank estimation.
+Heteroscedasticity in the noise can also significantly impact rank estimation.
 For example, \cite[Section~3.2]{hong2020stn:arxiv:v4} shows how permutation-based parallel analysis can degrade dramatically in heteroscedastic settings.
 One approach to rank estimation for heteroscedastic settings has been to develop techniques that appropriately whiten the data to make the noise behave as though it were homoscedastic: \cite{landa2022brt} proposes a technique for whitening the noise in count data, and \cite{landa2025tde} proposes a technique based on random matrix theoretic properties of the Dyson equation.
 Beyond whitening approaches, \cite{donoho2023sem} proposes a data-adaptive random matrix theoretic threshold that seeks to minimize the mean-square error of the low-rank matrix estimate obtained after thresholding.
 Data-adaptive random matrix theoretic thresholding techniques have also been developed for settings where the noise variances are themselves Gamma distributed \cite{ke2021eot}.
 Yet another, different approach, developed in \cite{han2023universal}, is to test for matrix rank on the basis of residual subsampling, which is provably effective in both network and non-network heteroscedastic models that have diverging spiked eigenvalues.

 Most closely related to this paper is \cite{hong2020stn:arxiv:v4} which develops a parallel analysis variant for non-network data with heteroscedastic noise based on random signflips.
-In contrast to that work, the network data we consider are symmetric matrices and the noise entries do not have symmetric distributions.
+In contrast to that work, the network data we consider are symmetric matrices that can have both positive and negative eigenvalues of interest and the noise entries do not have symmetric distributions.
 Consequently, the theoretical guarantees therein cannot be applied directly.
 Moreover, their consistency results assume asymptotic signal delocalization and the existence of a well-defined asymptotic spectral noise floor.
-In this paper, we instead perform a nonasymptotic perturbation analysis that shows these properties occur in our DCSBM setting and yields corresponding convergence rates.
+In this paper, we instead perform a non-asymptotic perturbation analysis that shows these properties occur in our DCSBM setting and yields corresponding convergence rates.
 For these reasons, the theoretical techniques used to obtain our main results differ substantially from the analyses in \cite{hong2020stn:arxiv:v4}.